What is snow blindness?

-Snow itself can reflect more than 80 percent of UV rays.
-Extreme sports such as mountain climbing, snowboarding and skiing are done in high altitude where the sun UV's rays are stronger and there is usually more snow, hence the term snow blindness has gained popularity.
-You can still get snow blindness at lower altitudes, although the risk is lower, almost half in fact.
+Snow itself can reflect more than 80 per cent of UV rays.
+Extreme sports such as mountain climbing, snowboarding and skiing are done in high altitude where the sun UV's rays are more potent.
+At higher altitudes there is more snow and attached to this is the common term “Snow blindness”.
+You can still get snow blindness at lower altitudes, although the risk is much less, almost half in fact.

 Other sources of snow blindness can include UV rays off sunbeds or sparks from welding.